Best Botswana Safaris & Tours

 - African Travel Guide

-Botswana is a Southern African gem.
+Botswana is a Southern African high-end safari gem.
 Together with its diverse ecosystems, extraordinary wildlife and the friendly nature of its people, there are many reasons to safari in Botswana.

 The Okavango Delta

-The best way to explore the delta is by mokoro (dugout canoe), being gently propelled through this magical wonderland by a knowledgeable guide.
+While on safari, the best way to explore the delta is by mokoro (dugout canoe), being gently propelled through this magical wonderland by a knowledgeable tour guide.
 Time seems to slow as you drift past herds of grazing elephant and hippos chomping through the undergrowth.
-A mokoro offers a unique perspective from which to view the delta and there are even opportunities to walk on islands where few have set foot before.
+A mokoro offers a unique tour perspective from which to view the delta and there are even opportunities to walk on islands where few have set foot before.

 Chobe National Park & its Elephants